ssavvides/gsb-website/README.md

 ## TODO

-- travel grants
-	- recipients
-- survival page
+Survival page

+HOME
 	- add links to home page buttons
+	- move emails next to image
+	- GSB Survival guide next to joining GSB

+Sidebar
 	- change icons per subject

 - cleanup
 - send to GSB for review
 - talk to Dan to set it up